20 Dec

 7. Red Rum Club- American Nights & English Mornings

-Red Rum Club have been ever-present in my record collection for a few years now, and this year they released album number five, 'BUCK'.
-The lead single 'American Nights & English Mornings' is classic Red Rum Club, a short, snappy indie pop banger, with one of their biggest choruses to date.
+Red Rum Club have been a constant presence in my record collection for several years now, and this year saw the release of their fifth album, 'BUCK'.
+Lead single 'American Nights & English Mornings' is classic Red Rum Club: a short, sharp indie-pop banger that wastes no time getting to the point.

 6. Peace- Good Jeans